 Effective support strategies include:

-• Visual Aids and Hands-On Activities: For children with ADHD, traditional teaching methods aren’t always effective.
+- Visual Aids and Hands-On Activities: Traditional teaching methods aren’t always effective for children with ADHD.
 Engaging teaching tools like visual aids, interactive lessons, and hands-on activities may provide better results.

 Each caregiver contributes in their own way:

-• Parents: Understanding and managing their child’s ADHD is the vital role that parents fill.
-Consistent home routines, clear expectations, and working closely with educators and healthcare professionals are key.
+- Parents: Understanding and managing their child’s ADHD is the vital role that parents fill.
+Consistent home routines, clear expectations, and working closely with educators and healthcare professionals are all part of the Behavior Parent Training Program at The Sutcliffe Clinic.

-• Educators: The essential responsibility of educators is to adapt classroom settings and teaching strategies to suit children with ADHD better.
-Open lines of communication and awareness of each child’s specific challenges and strengths is key.
+- Educators: Educators’ essential responsibility is to adapt classroom settings and teaching strategies to better suit children with ADHD.
+Open communication and awareness of each child’s specific challenges and strengths are key.

 By working together, parents, educators, and healthcare professionals create a supportive network, addressing the diverse needs of children with ADHD.
 This collaborative effort is crucial in helping these children navigate their educational journey successfully and confidently.